Page 262

 thinking that after that day they will be perpetually tormented

 in body and soul.
-So that before that dreadful day they are not
+This is because before that dreadful day they are not

 tormented in body, but they are in soul.
 I have discussed